EleanorQin/CMU-SUMMER-INTERN-APPLY/README.md

-# CMU-SUMMER-INTERN-APPLY
+# PHD Application

-## Personal used for CMU summer intern application
+## Personal used for Ph.D application including coding experiences and courses syllabus.